nbhuangzhixuan/eca_resnet/README.md

 # eca_resnet
-use eca attention block in resnext
+use eca attention block in resnet